 • Requires a C1 licence, pricey

-One of the things that can really lift a good family tour to a great family tour is being in a motorhome that offers plenty of kit – with everything you need at your fingertips, dealing with the ups and downs of family life is easy.
+One of the things that can really lift a good family tour to a great family tour is buying a motorhome that offers plenty of kit – with everything you need at your fingertips, dealing with the ups and downs of family life is easy.

 That’s what you’ll find in the Coachman Travel Master 565, which is rammed with gadgets to help make your tours more comfortable.
 The spec list includes a 140W solar panel, an electrically operated drop-down bed over the front lounge, stain-resistant carpet, and a practical, 850kg payload.
 The adults in the party (who’ll need to have a C1 category licence) will thoroughly enjoy driving it too, thanks to the Mercedes-Benz 170 HP Sprinter engine and nine-speed automatic gearbox.